inbo/tutorials/content/articles/spatial_mgrs/index.md

 ## Introduction

-In biodiversity monitoring the Military Grid Reference System (MGRS) is used a lot, although sometimes it is confusingly referred as ‘the UTM grid’.
+In biodiversity monitoring the Military Grid Reference System (MGRS) is used a lot, although sometimes it is confusingly referred to as ‘the UTM grid’.
 Example projects that use this spatial reference system are the Atlas Florae Europaea ([Lampinen, 2013](#ref-lampinen_utm_2013)) and the European Invertebrate Survey ([van Nieukerken,